aldonline/reactivity/README.md

 ## Where does this idea come from?

 Like all good ideas and patterns in software they have been discovered and rediscovered over and over again.
-The author of this library can attest that its first encounter with this pattern was as part of a strategy to invalidate caches when calling complex stored procedures probably 15 years ago.
-The implementation details were a bit different but the principle was the same.
-Naturally, this idea was ported to Javascript over a decade ago.
+Using a global object to allow producers talk to consumers up on the stack is common when invalidating database caches for example.

 Lately it has popped up in several places.
-The most notable of them all is probably the Meteor.js framework, where it is tightly coupled with the framework.
+The pattern is usually tightly coupled with the host program/framework.

 ## Why doesn't the module use classic EventEmitters?